Saturday, September 28, 2024

 When Nick asks Charlie if he’s okay, his friend asks “Did you hear all that?”
 Yes, Nick admits, most of it.
 Charlie apologizes, but Nick reassures him that he has nothing to be sorry for.
 One can see Charlie’s total appreciation, even his admiration registering on his face.
 But Nick interrupts by telling him “Don’t say it.”

 The two move off in their different directions to their homes.
 But something has clearly happened between them, a new level in their friendship attained.
-As they each move off in their own direction, Charlies turns back to look, his now famous smile coming over his face again.
+As they each move off in their own direction, Charlie turns back to look, his now famous smile coming over his face again.

 At the bus stop, Charlie tries to text Nick to thank him, but can’t quite find the right words.